Felony disenfranchisement in Virginia: History

+Executive actions

+In May 2013, Governor Bob McDonnell established an automated process for voting rights restoration for residents convicted of non-violent offenses and ended the two-year waiting period for any non-violent incarceree's application for restoration.
+The executive order required beneficiaries to receive a restoration certificate prior to registering to vote.
+The order ended the commonwealth's lifetime ban on voting rights restoration.

-On 30 June 2014, Virginia Governor Terry McAuliffe officially removed application requirements for non-violent felons.
+In April 2014, Governor Terry McAuliffe expanded upon McDonnell's order, reducing the waiting period for rehabilitated violent incarceree's application from five years to three, as well as broadened the categories of non-violent felons eligible for automatic restoration.
+On 30 June 2014, McAuliffe officially removed application requirements for non-violent felons.
 Offenders with "violent/more serious" felonies were required to satisfy several conditions and appeal to the governor five years after the end of completing the sentence in order to regain voting rights.
+In June 2015, McAuliffe removed the requirement that citizens fully pay court costs and fees to have their voting rights restored.

 On 22 April 2016, McAuliffe issued an executive order granting voting rights to every convicted felon in the state, violent and non-violent, who had been released from prison, on parole or probation.